tarun05rawat/Python-Games/README.md

-This is a repo of small Python games I made to practice my skills.
-I am going to work on making these more technically complex and embedding AI.
+This is a repo of Python mini-projects I made for fun and practice.
+I am currently making these more technically complex by learning AI, ML and a little bit of Computer Networking.